gordonguthrie/pometo/docs/technical_reference/operators_the_identity_plus_operator.md

-# The Plus Operator +
+# The Identity/Plus Operator +

 ## Monadic Use

-`+` is a monadic operator that returns the complex conjugate of the argument.
+`+` is a monadic operator that for a complex number returns the complex conjugate of the argument, otherwise it is an identity operator

 ```pometo
 + 0 1 2 ¯1